 What Will the Tax Impact Be?

-As she has four ties, Mrs Sunseeker will be tax resident in the UK, for at least the first two years after she leaves, by spending just 16 days per annum in the UK, far lower than the 90 she had anticipated.
+As she has four ties, Mrs Sunseeker will be tax resident in the UK, for at least the first two years after she leaves, by spending just 16 days per year in the UK, far lower than the 90 she had anticipated.

 The next time she receives her large dividend, she would still be considered UK tax resident and will suffer UK income tax.
 It may be even worse, if she has not paid this tax on time she would receive a late payment penalty, which is quite likely because she no longer believed she was UK tax resident and she could be liable for penalties under the ‘offshore assets’ rules too.